yvrakesh/Project-Euler-Solutions-C-CPP-Java-Python/README.md

 Link to hackerrank's project euler contest : https://www.hackerrank.com/contests/projecteuler/challenges

-Here you can find about 250 questions with test cases and time limit.
+Here in hackerrank you can find about 250 questions with test cases and time limit.
 I think this is better way of solving those problems.

 This is not to spoil the efforts of thousands of people in framing the questions for project euler.
 But I hope that providing solutions step by step help to educate them regarding.
 I personally faced lots of time(months) on those problems for getting the solutions.